Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 Page 6

-when we ask God to have mercy on us, we are actually asking the Judge, the Lord
+God to have mercy on us, we are actually asking the Judge, the Lord Jesus

-Jesus Christ, to go to the cross for us, and to endure Hell for us, in our
+Christ, to go to the cross for us, and to endure Hell for us, in our place,

-place, because we are not able to do that for ourselves.
-Bartimaeus asked for
+because we are not able to do that for ourselves.
+Bartimaeus asked for mercy.

-mercy.
-He did not reason all this out, but ultimately, this is what he was
+He did not reason all this out, but ultimately, this is what he was asking for.

 Mr 10:48 And many charged him